Hero City (Soviet Union): Novorossiysk

 The city of Novorossiysk on the eastern coast of the Black Sea provided a stronghold against the German summer offensive of 1942.
 Intense fighting in and around the city lasted from August until it was captured by the Germans in mid-September 1942.
 The Soviets however retained possession of the eastern part of the bay, which prevented the Germans from using the port for supply shipments.
 Novorossiysk was awarded the title Hero City in 1973.

 Kerch

-Kerch, a Ukrainian port in the East of the Crimean peninsula, formed a bridgehead at the strait dividing Crimea from the Southern Russian mainland.
+Kerch, a port city in the East of the Crimean peninsula, formed a bridgehead at the strait dividing Crimea from the Southern Russian mainland.
 After fierce fighting, it was taken by the Germans in November 1941.
 On December 30, 1941, the Soviets recaptured the city in a naval landing operation.
 In May 1942 the Germans occupied the city again, yet Soviet partisan forces held out in the cliffs near the city until October 1942.
 On October 31, 1943, another Soviet naval landing was launched.
 The largely ruined city was finally liberated on April 11, 1944.
 Kerch was awarded the title Hero City in 1973.